-- (a) in the course of carrying out the duties of that office or position, or - (b) as may be authorised by or under this Ordinance, or - (c) in any proceedings before a diocesan tribunal, disciplinary tribunal, provincial tribunal or special tribunal, or - (d) as may be required by law, or - (e) to any insurer or insurance broker of a church body or church authority where the information may give rise to or be relevant to a claim for indemnity by the church body or church authority against the insurer or is relevant to obtaining or continuing insurance cover.
+- in the course of carrying out the duties of that office or position, or - (b) as may be authorised by or under this Ordinance, or - (c) in any proceedings before a diocesan tribunal, a disciplinary tribunal, a provincial tribunal, the Appellate Tribunal or the Special Tribunal, or - (d) as may be required by law, or - (e) to any insurer or insurance broker of a church body or church authority where the information may give rise to or be relevant to a claim for indemnity by the church body or church authority against the insurer or is relevant to obtaining or continuing insurance cover.

-89. Disclosure by PSC to equivalent bodies in other dioceses
+91. Disclosure by PSC to equivalent bodies in other dioceses